dscolby/spacejamr/README.md

 collection of social network data would be impossible.
 It does this by providing tools to prepare shapefiles, simulate spatial point processes, generate networks from those point processes using a spatial interaction function.
-It also contains plot methods that return ggplot objects that can be further refined.
+It also contains plot methods that return ggplot2 objects that can be further refined.

 ## Installation